dps923/winter2020/notes/core-data-fetchrequest-essentials.md

 ### Predicates

-(more to come)
+From above, a predicate specifies which properties to filter by and the constraints on selection.
+The predicate is an object that includes a *predicate string* and typically some *arguments*.

-The predicate can be simple:
+The predicate can be simple; for example:
 * age less than 25
 * age less than the current value of a variable
 * company equals the current value of a variable